conradtchan/starfit/docs/source/usage.md

 ## Single star matches

-.. :py:class:starfit.Single fits an abundance pattern to a single model from the database.
+{py:class}`starfit.Single` fits an abundance pattern to a single model from the database.

 Required arguments:
 - `filename`: filename of star.
 Can be absolute or relative path.
 The files will also be searched for in the distribution files and in the search path specified by environment variable `STARFIT_DATA` in subdirectory `stars`.